sinablk/sinablk.github.io/_posts/2019-02-05-linear-regression.markdown

 author: Ali Sina
 summary: Simple and widely used, linear regression is a supervised learning algorithm that serves as a "gateway" method in most analyses.
 To understand the rest of statistical or machine learning, a good grasp of linear regression is absolutely necessary.
 mathjax: true
-tags: [statistics, machine_learning, statistical_learning]
+tags: [statistics, machine_learning, statistical_learning, linear_regression]
 postFooter: Additional information, and maybe a <a href="#">link or two</a>.
 ---

 > This is the second in a [series](https://alisiina.github.io/2019/01/28/statistical-learning-series.html) of posts that I'm doing on statistical learning.
 All the material is based on [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) by Trevor Hastie and Rob Tibshirani.
-The aim is to condense the concepts taught in the course and the material in the book to a series of under-10-minute reads in as simple a language as possible *without* being too simplistic.
+The aim is to condense the concepts taught in the course and the material in the book to a series of under-10-minute reads.

 ### What?